CaffeineOverflowAngeL/cloudSim_testing_code/README.md

 MyTestSLAReact.java : package to be imported org.cloudsimplus.examples

-MyVerticalVmCpuScalingExample : package to be imported org.cloudsimplus.examples.autoscaling
+MyVerticalVmCpuScalingExample.java : package to be imported org.cloudsimplus.examples.autoscaling

-MyHostFaultInjectionExample : package to be imported org.cloudsimplus.examples
+MyHostFaultInjectionExampl.java : package to be imported org.cloudsimplus.examples

-MyTest3 : package to be imported org.cloudsimplus.examples
+MyTest3.java : package to be imported org.cloudsimplus.examples

 Description: